vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Add the PDFs to Peakboard Hub

-Our first step is to upload our informational PDFs to Peakboard Hub.
+The first step is to upload our informational PDFs to Peakboard Hub.
 So, we open Peakboard Hub and click on the *Files* tab.
 Then, we create a new folder for our bulletin board PDFs:
 ```
 Template_Company_Information_PDF/
 ```